 What does your Myrtle Beach Home Inspector look for?

-Verifying correct Amperage ratings on all Major Appliances.
+Verifying Correct Amperage Ratings on All Major Appliances

-Other Major Appliances to look for
+Other Major Appliances to Look For

-These are just a few examples of other 220V appliances found around the home and their corresponding amperage rating.
+These are just a few examples of other 220V appliances found around the home and their corresponding amperage rating:

-Verifying wire sizing for all Major Appliances
+Verifying Wire Sizing for All Major Appliances

 Understanding wire types and sizes is important because it is the determining factor in how much current travels to any particular appliance.
-Undersized wires can overheat, and over sized wires will not deliver the appropriate current to operate the appliance efficiently.
+Undersized wires can overheat, and oversized wires will not deliver the appropriate current to operate the appliance efficiently.

-Common concerns found at Major Appliances
+Common Issues Found with Major Appliances

-Common concerns found at Fixed Small Appliances
+Common Issues Found with Fixed Small Appliances

 While the following appliances do not run on 220V power, I thought I would include them seeing as the primary focus of this article is appliances.
 Your Myrtle Beach Home Inspector is going to check all of the below items to ensure all small appliances are operating as normal.